miguelbuca/react-font-editor/README.md

 # React Font Editor

-The omponent is a tool that provides an information box with text formatting options for React applications.
+The component is a tool that provides an information box with text formatting options for React applications.

 ## Installation